 A surreal adventure, odd at times while charming at others, Matilda is a true gem among kids' movies (although not recommended for very small children due to the darker themes).
 Humorous and endearing, it will put everyone in a good mood.

-All in all, it’s the kind of film children get a kick off and parents aren’t ashamed to admit they like.
+All in all, it’s the kind of film children get a kick out of and parents aren’t ashamed to admit they like.

 - Year: 2012